AI-SEO & GEO

-Structured Data for AI Search: Why Schema Markup Is the Foundation of GEO Visibility
+Structured Data for AI Search: Schema Markup Guide 2026

 What is structured data for AI search?